Effective Rankine-Hugoniot conditions for shock waves in periodic media: Introduction

 \section{Introduction}

 Many important physical phenomena are modeled by first-order nonlinear hyperbolic conservation laws; important examples include water waves and fluid dynamics.
 It is well known that solutions of such equations generically develop singularities (shocks) in finite time and eventually dissipate all energy.
 This was shown rigorously for unbounded homogeneous domains with compact initial data in \cite{liu1977decay, liu1977linear}.

+There are, however, mechanisms that can impede the formation of shocks.
+For instance, the effect of random topography on shallow water waves was studied in \cite{fouque2004shock,garnier2007effective}, where it is shown to lead to an effective viscosity.
+As a result, waves over random topography propagate over longer distances before breaking.

-On the other hand, in periodic domains there seem to be solutions that remain regular for long times; see \cite{shefter1999,qu2015long}.
+For gas dynamics in a periodic domain, there seem to be solutions that remain regular for long times; see \cite{shefter1999,qu2015long}.
 Indeed, in \cite{shefter1999} it was conjectured, based on numerical experiments, that in a periodic domain there exist nontrivial solutions in which no singularity forms.
 These solutions were referred to as NBAT (non-breaking for all time).

-In some applications, it is important to consider problems in which the medium is periodic (but the solution is not); these include, for instance, photonic \cite{halevi1999photonic} and phononic crystals \cite{kushwaha1993acoustic, pennec2010two} and even coastal engineering \cite{davies1984surface, tang2006omnidirectional}.
-In this work we investigate the formation and propagation of shocks for solutions in unbounded domains with localized initial data and spatially periodic material properties.
-For the 1D case, this was studied in \cite{Ketcheson_LeVeque_2011}, where it was conjectured (based on numerical experiments) that NBAT solutions also exist.
-The maximum amplitude of initial data leading to NBAT solutions there was related to the properties of the medium.
-It was also demonstrated numerically that initially discontinuous data could become regular (or almost regular) in such media if the initial discontinuities did not satisfy a certain effective Lax-entropy condition.
+One may also consider a setting in which the medium properties vary periodically in space but the solution itself is not assumed periodic.
+This is what is meant by the phrase {\em periodic medium} in the present work.
+This situation arises naturally in applications that include photonic \cite{halevi1999photonic} and phononic crystals \cite{kushwaha1993acoustic, pennec2010two} and even coastal engineering \cite{davies1984surface, tang2006omnidirectional}.
+The periodic variation in the medium leads to an effective dispersion \cite{santosa1991} for linear waves.
+Nonlinear waves in a periodic medium were studied in \cite{leveque2003}, where the authors derived via asymptotic expansions an effecitve constant coefficient system of PDEs, whose leading order terms capture the macroscopic behavior of the solution.
+The lowest-order terms match those of the original system, but with spatially averaged coefficients, while the higher-order terms are dispersive.